 When using the Banner information system, a pop-up window will appear when accessing information for students who have requested that directory information be suppressed.
 The pop-up window states: Warning: Information about this person is confidential.
-An indication that the student information is confidential will appear on Banner web screens and on many Banner reports.
+An indication that the student information is confidential will appear on Banner and other online screens and on many Banner reports.

 If a student has requested that directory information not be released, no information about that student should be shared with any third party (i.e., the student or anyone who is not a University Official).
-Academic and student service departments should require that the student appear in person with a picture identification to conduct business.
-Business should not be conducted over the telephone.
 If any third party should request any information about the student, the University employee should state "there is no information available for that individual."
 Direct inquiries to the Office of the Registrar.